angular/angular/aio/content/guide/observables.md

 <div class="alert is-helpful">

 In order to show how subscribing works, we need to create a new observable.
-There is a  constructor that you use to create new instances, but for illustration, we can use some static methods on the `Observable` class that create simple observables of frequently used types:
+There is a constructor that you use to create new instances, but for illustration, we can use some methods from the RxJS library that create simple observables of frequently used types:

-  * `Observable.of(...items)`&mdash;Returns an `Observable` instance that synchronously delivers the values provided as arguments.
+  * `of(...items)`&mdash;Returns an `Observable` instance that synchronously delivers the values provided as arguments.
-  * `Observable.from(iterable)`&mdash;Converts its argument to an `Observable` instance.
+  * `from(iterable)`&mdash;Converts its argument to an `Observable` instance.
 This method is commonly used to convert an array to an observable.

 </div>